JacobChristen7/Portfolio/README.md

 I am a passionate and possitive upcoming QA.
 I love automation and would appreciate gaining hand-on expeirence using the knowlage and skills i've obtained.

-Most of what i've learned comes from taking online and in-person courses from Mountainland University.
+Most of what i've learned comes from taking online and in-person courses from Mountainland Technical University.

 ## Skills

 __QA Automation__
   * Familiar with tools like WebdriverIO, JMeter, Postman.
   * Knows how to make test cases and execute different types of testing.
+  * Understands the difference between Agile and Scrum.

 __Jira__
   * Knowlage of making bug tickets.

 ## Courses

 __Software Quality Assurance__
-*In class course at Mountainland Technical College.
+In class course at Mountainland Technical College.
-*Completed.
+Completed.

 __Introduction To Web Development__
-*Online course at Mountainland Technical College *Completed.
+Online course at Mountainland Technical College
+Completed.

 __Web Programming and Development__
-*In class course at Mountainland Technical College *Currently taking.
+In class course at Mountainland Technical College
+Currently taking.